Skip to content

 On this page

-ENCOR says “interpret,” not “design a carrier QoS architecture from scratch.”
-You need to read a QoS configuration and explain what traffic matches, what happens during congestion, and which counters prove it.
+The blueprint verb is interpret.
+Read a Quality of Service (QoS) configuration and explain three things: which traffic matches, what happens during congestion, and which counters prove it.

 Packet arrives